liviaalvzs/python-class-relationship-exercises/README.md

-# Relação entre classes - Python 🖥️
+## Introduction to OOP - Python 🖥️

-## Exercícios sobre relações entre classes em python; conceitos iniciais de programação orientada a objetos 👩‍💻
+Relationships between classes in Python; introductory concepts of object-oriented programming 👩‍💻